<aside> 💡 Recommendations:

 3. Set the chatbot parameters:

-5. Specify the business process, which will be the bot handler.
-To do that, add a new record to the [Handler] detail and specify the following fields:
+2. Specify the business process, which will be the bot handler.

 <aside> 💡 Note: For the first connection, you can use the preconfigured [BnzSendTestMessage] business process.
 This process runs every time a user sends a message to the created chatbot.
 The process responds to it with a preconfigured message.